HELOC Vs. Home Equity Loan: Which Is Best For You?

 As a current homeowner, you may want to undertake a home renovation project or you might need cash for another financial goal.
 You may be hesitant to do a cash-out refinance, which is a refinance where you trade in your old mortgage for a new mortgage and receive cash back.

-Let's take a look at a home equity loan vs. a HELOC (home equity line of credit)and discuss the pros and cons (and more) to help you decide which makes better sense for you.
+Let's take a look at a home equity loan versus a HELOC and discuss the pros and cons (and more) to help you decide which makes better sense for you.
+Rocket MortgageⓇ doesn't offer HELOCs at this time, but we do offer a Home Equity Loan.

 Home Equity Loan Vs. HELOC: What Are They?